zhikai-liu/mountainlab/README.md

 ## Some demo videos

+* [Installation demo and introduction to Mountainlab](https://www.youtube.com/watch?v=P-WqvIvmx84) -- skip to the end of the video to see the example sort and the GUI.
+Also describes how the software is organized and some of its philosophy.

 * [Demo of additional WIP GUI for viewing very large datasets -- spikeview](https://www.youtube.com/watch?v=z1V1di8sQOI)

 ## Data formats used in MountainLab